alexsamra3d/Elegoo-Saturn-4-Timelapse-Setup/README.md

 # Project Documentation: Arducam 64MP Timelapse Monitor

-This project provides a robust, button-triggered, high-resolution timelapse capture system for the **Arducam 64MP Hawkeye** sensor, managed via **PM2** for 24/7 reliability on Raspberry Pi.
+This project provides a phototransistor triggered timelapse capture system using the **Arducam 64MP Hawkeye** sensor, managed via **PM2** for 24/7 reliability on Raspberry Pi.

 ---